Darkelf2024/Darkelf-Shell/README.md

 ## 🏁 Philosophy

-- **Post-Quantum Ready:** Designed for future quantum threats; privacy and anti-fingerprinting at every level.
 - **No Addons Needed:** All defenses are built-in; no user scripts or browser extensions required.
 - **Transparency:** All UI and defenses are visible and auditable in Python and JS.